ilariagallo/fin-qa/README.md

 *Table 2: Distribution of scores for the second proposed approach.*

-Results from this experiment closely resemble those of the first, with **67.2% of the answers being relevant** and 19.0% exhibiting minor approximation errors.
+Results from this experiment closely resemble those of the first, with **67.2% of the answers being relevant** and 19.0% of these exhibiting minor approximation errors.
 The increased `k` value (8) improved the likelihood of including all relevant information, such as the table, in the context.

 ### Experiment 3